 Provides in-care youth between ages 16 and 18 with independent living skills to maintain independence once they have exited care.
 The interactive course is designed to simulate a real-world setting and includes 6 learning modules that total 30 hours.
 PAL Lifeskills classes are structured based on Texas DFPS referral.
 All programs are open to youth residing in Region 4.

-Provides youth between 17 and 21 access to aftercare benefits available to them as determined by their aging out status with Texas DFPS.
+Provides youth between 17 and 21 access to transitional and financial benefits available to them as determined by their aging out status with Texas DFPS.
 Also helps youth receiving ETV benefits navigate the ETV process.
-Determination of eligibility for PAL Aftercare is set forth and structured by guidelines and policy of Texas DFPS.
+Determination of eligibility for transitional and financial support is set forth and structured by guidelines and policy of Texas DFPS.

 - Monthly Activities: Resources from the community are brought in to educate young adults on services that are available to them